8. ERP and CFM

 Set a global CFM.

 In addition, CFM is working to stabilize the simulation.
 So, the system is not unstable, increase the CFM.
 However, the joint will be soft.
-So, the recommended value is not greater than 1e-3.
+The recommended value is not greater than 1E-3 (10^-3).

 That’s all.
 See you next time.